whhone/whhone.github.io/content/posts/effective-reading/index.md

 Summarization is like building a personal index.
 It allows you to navigate through important concepts and to retrieve context and knowledge swiftly.
 Without summarization, we will need to spend a huge amount of time reading the material again to find what we need.
 This is definitely ineffective.

-The method I use is Tiago Forte's **Progressive Summarization** [1].
+The method I use is Tiago Forte's [Progressive Summarization][1].
 It highlights and formats the readings into layers.
 The higher layers are compressed to make the notes discoverable and the lower layers provide context.

 {{< figure src="progressive-summarization.jpeg" >}}

+- **Layer 0**: the original, full-length source text
+- **Layer 1**: the content that initially bring into note-taking program.
+- **Layer 2**: the first round of summarization, the best parts
+- **Layer 3**: the second round of summarization, among all Layer 2, “the best of the best”
+- **Layer 4**: the summary in my own words.
+- **Layer 5**: add my own personality and creativity and turn them into something else.

 ### A real example 1